DontTrustVerifyOrg/apibtc/README.md

 Public keys of the nodes are important to properly configure the `LNDWallet` described in next sections.
 `LNDTest` app is then checking the ballance of the node `localhost:9734` and if empty it tops it up with local Bitcoin amount from Bitcoin network.
 It is then opening channels and creating some invoices and payments.
 Give it a try.

-Working with LND wallets
+Working with APILND wallets
 =======
 Lightning Network node usually sits on the same Virtual Network as Bitcoin node, therefore makes it practically imposible to become a client-side solution.
 Client applications like mobile-apps need to communicate with the node via API.
-This API is implemented in `LNDWallet` and `LNDWalletAPI` exposes the `OpenAPI` allowing to work with User Accounts.
+This API is implemented in `WalletAPI` exposes the `OpenAPI` allowing to work with User Accounts.
 Multiple User Accounts can share the same Lightnig Network Node.
-Accounts and transactions that are maintained by the same `LNDWalletAPI` reside in local databases of the wallet.
+Accounts and transactions that are maintained by the same `WalletAPI` reside in local databases of the wallet.

 ```mermaid
 graph BT